-(1) Where a statute authorizes a direct appeal from a court of law to the Supreme Court,1 except as otherwise provided by statute or by rule of appellate procedure, the appeal shall be taken in the manner prescribed in the rules of appellate procedure relating to appeals generally.
+(2) When a statute authorizes a direct appeal, except as otherwise provided by statute or another provision of these rules, the appeal shall be taken in the manner prescribed in ORAP Chapters 2 and 3 relating to appeals generally.

-(2) Where a statute authorizes direct judicial review of an agency order or a legislative enactment by the Supreme Court,2 except as otherwise provided by statute, the judicial review shall be initiated and conducted in the manner prescribed in the rules of appellate procedure relating to judicial review of agency orders generally.
+(3) When a statute authorizes direct judicial review, except as otherwise provided by statute or another provision of these rules, the judicial review shall be initiated and conducted in the manner prescribed in ORAP Chapter 4 relating to judicial review of agency orders generally.

-(3) The notice of appeal or petition for judicial review shall state the statutory authority under which a direct appeal or judicial review is taken to the Supreme Court.
+(4) The case-initiating document for any proceeding described in subsection (1) shall state the statutory or other authority under which the proceeding is filed directly in the Supreme Court.
 Filing fees shall be assessed as provided in ORS 21.010.